StoBrothers/teststompwebsocket/README.md

 This is authentication system over STOMP and WebSocket.
 Application provides the following functions:

 1. Authentication user over websocket.
+2. Generate and save new token and expiration time of token.
+3. Show session expiration time and allow to kill session and close socket.
+4. Internal job check opened sessions  and close expired sessions every 5 seconds.
+5. You can to see storage with token at history page.
+6. You can to see opened sessions at sessions page.

 How work with application?